Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Moka pot grind size

-If the beans are not ground correctly, the water will not pass through them evenly, and the Moka pot will not be able to process the drink correctly.
+If the beans are not ground correctly, the water will not pass through them evenly, and the Moka pot will be unable to process the drink properly.

 This is another issue that could make the finished coffee taste bitter.